 Thank goodness we had a decent backup in place and were able to restore the thousands of corrupted files after the fact, but I wanted to prevent us from having to scramble in the future.
 After attributing the ransomware infection to an outdated antivirus, lack of a malware protection and poor customer training, I looked for a solution that would allow me to better manage the network, and also give me more time for end user and personal training.

 What I Found

 In my search, I discovered Continuum’s Remote Monitoring and Management (RMM) tool.
-I quickly learned about the quality and quantity of tools, and wanted to test it on our network.
-I recognized that we needed to expand our work load, but couldn't afford to hire another team member.
-Their integrated RMM and Network Operations Center (NOC) solution allowed us to get around this and made life easier, helping us to work smarter, not harder, on a daily basis.
+I quickly learned about the quality and quantity of tools, and wanted to test it out on our network.
+I knew that we needed to expand our work load, but we couldn't afford to hire another team member.
+Luckily, their integrated RMM and Network Operations Center (NOC) solution allowed us to get around this—which made life easier and helped us to work smarter, not harder, on a daily basis.

 My Action and Advice

 Needless to say, I switched gears, interviewed for a technical account management position for Continuum and was hired a few weeks later.
 I now work with thousands of IT companies and stress the importance of proactive management tools that save tech time on a daily basis.